Tabular View

 Exporting Tabular View Data

 Many pages contain a date selector which changes the time range to which the data on the current page applies.
-Click on the date selector to open the picker.
-Some pages allow the granularity of data to be selected between Monthly, Quarterly, and Biannually.
-Other pages only support Month granularity but allow you to pick the time range from which to show data.
-A convenient list of common selections is provided on the right and can be set with a single click.
+Click the date selector to open the picker.
+Some pages allow the granularity of data to be selected between Daily, Monthly, Quarterly, and Biannually.
+Other pages support only Monthly granularity but allow you to pick the time range from which to show data.
+A convenient list of common date selections (Quick Filters such as Past 3 Months or Past Year) is provided and can be set with a single click.

-Once the data selector has been set, its configuration is saved as you navigate across other pages.
+After the data selector is set, its configuration is saved as you navigate across other pages.

 Many pages offer the choice to view different cost types based on your use case.
-These options currently focus on amortizing one-time costs and on showing the AWS Reserved Instance blended costs.
-On any page with the cost type option, your selection will be reflected in the cost data on that page.
-On any page that does not have the option, the costs shown are blended, non-amortized.
+These options currently focus on amortizing one-time costs.
+On any page with the cost type option, your selection is reflected in the cost data on that page.
+On any page that does not have the option, the costs shown are unamortized.

 Cost Amortization